aliabusaleh/Simble_Shell_Operating_System/README.md

 ## Programming Assignment: Writing a Shell

-## The goal of this assignment is to get everyone some familiarity with the system call

-## interface.
-A secondary goal is to use some of the programming tools provided in the Unix
+ The goal of this assignment is to get everyone some familiarity with the system call interface.
+A secondary goal is to use some of the programming tools provided in the Unix environment.

-## environment.
 In this assignment you are to implement a Unix shell program.
-A shell is

-## simply a program that conveniently allows you to run other programs.
+A shell is simply a program that conveniently allows you to run other programs.

-# Shell is a user interface between user and the internal of OS.
-So a shell's job is to

-# intercept user's command and then trigger system calls to ask OS to accomplish
+ Shell is a user interface between user and the internal of OS.
+So a shell's job is to intercept user's command and then trigger system calls to ask OS to accomplish  the user's tasks.

-# the user's tasks.
-A shell mainly consists of two parts: parsing user requests and

-# accomplishing user request with system calls' help.
+A shell mainly consists of two parts: parsing user requests and accomplishing user request with system calls' help.

-# In this assignment, you will write your own command shell to gain experience
+ In this assignment, you will write your own command shell to gain experience

-# with some advanced programming techniques like process creation and control,

-# file descriptors, signals and possibly pipes.
+ with some advanced programming techniques like process creation and control, file descriptors, signals and possibly pipes.

-# Each entered command is either a word containing the letters, numbers,. , and /,
+ Each entered command is either a word containing the letters, numbers,. , and /,

-# or a single character string containing one of the special characters: < > | &.
+ or a single character string containing one of the special characters: < > | &.

 ## Your shell must support the following:

-# (1) A built-in command is one for which no new process is created but instead the

-# functionality is build directly into the shell itself.
-You should support the

-# following built-in commands: jobs, cd, and exit.
+# (1) A built-in command is one for which no new process is created but instead the functionality is built directly into the shell itself.
+You should support the following built-in commands: jobs, cd, and exit.

 # a. jobs provide a numbered list of processes currently executing in the

 # background.

-# Try waitpid with WNOHANG option to check without blocking.
-You can

-# either check when jobs called or each time through the main while loop.
+Try waitpid with WNOHANG option to check without blocking.
+You can either check when jobs called or each time through the main while loop.

 # b. cd should change the working directory.

 # c. exit should terminate your shell process.

-# External commands: which requires forking new process and executing
+# External commands: which requires forking new process and executing command.

-# command.

-# Your shell must support the following:
+ Your shell must support the following:

 ## a.
 A command with no arguments